darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 (*)

 The referee appears not to have identified any issues other than in our asteroseismic analysis (and even then largely owing to a misinterpretation of a single figure).
-However, we point out that our other non-seismic analysis (TESS+ASAS-SN photometry, spectroscopic abundance analysis, RV-scatter constraints, orbital and rotational modelling) constitutes more than half the paper, so the referee's suggestion is impossible to implement even if the asteroseismic component were to be eliminated entirely.
-We remind the referee that our overall work, as reflected in our title, combines all of this: we present an asteroseismic identification, and detailed characterisation, of an engulfment candidate.
+However, we point out that our other non-seismic analysis (TESS+ASAS-SN photometry, spectroscopic abundance analysis, RV-scatter constraints, orbital and rotational modelling) constitutes more than half the paper, so the referee's suggestion is impossible to implement even if the asteroseismic component were to be eliminated entirely, unless we were to write a different paper altogether.
+We remind the referee that the scope of our overall work, as reflected in our title, combines all of this: we present an asteroseismic identification, and detailed characterisation, of an engulfment candidate.
 We might remove "asteroseismic" from the title instead, but we believe our seismic analysis also to be well-founded, as we have explained above.

 # Figures